 Bilmayr Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations

 are extremely common among early Scottish names.
 Bilmayr has been spelled Blair, Blayr, Blare, Blaire and others.

 Early Notables of the Bilmayr family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Bilmayr Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Bilmayr Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bilmayr family to Ireland

 Some of the Bilmayr family moved to Ireland